Daniele410/p9Mediscreen/README.md

 # p9Mediscreen
-application specialized in detecting risk factors for disease!
+Application specialized in detecting risk factors for disease!

 Mediscreen is an application that allows to detect a level of risk of diabetes in a patient, based on his age, his sex and the different notes left by the doctor